• Skip to main content

 Dairy-free butter The 'block' butters are best for rubbing in to flour (rather than a tub of spread).
 I used the new Flora Plant Butter, but I also love Naturli butter if you can find it.

-Dairy-free cream This is the ‘secret ingredient’ in the crumble mix I mentioned.
-A tip I picked up from master baker Dan Lepard in his book ‘Short and Sweet’* – rubbing some cream (or milk) through the crumble mix to stop it being too powdery, and more crumbly.
-2 tbsp is the absolute maximum though, or it will turn into a ball of dough.
-If you’re using a food processor instead of rubbing in by hand, go lightly and add it just splash by splash.
+Dairy-free cream This is the 'secret ingredient' in the crumble mix I mentioned.
+A tip I picked up from master baker Dan Lepard in his book 'Short and Sweet'* - rubbing some cream (or milk) through the crumble mix to stop it being too powdery, and more crumbly.
+2 tablespoon is the absolute maximum though, or it will turn into a ball of dough.
+If you're using a food processor instead of rubbing in by hand, go lightly and add it just splash by splash.

 Apple Crumble